Colin Moss (actor): Personal life

 He was born on 9 February 1976 in Johannesburg, South Africa.
-His father Richard Moss is British-South African where paternal grandfather was a Cockney.
-His mother Veronica Salt was with an Irish background.
-Therefore, Colin has born with a mixed cultural descent of British, Irish, German and South African.
-He has excelled ukulele and saxophone playing.
+His father, Richard Moss, is British-South African.
+His paternal grandfather was Cockney.
+His mother, Veronica Salt, was of an Irish background.
+He has played ukulele and saxophone.

 He is married to South African director, Tamarin Kaplan.
 The wedding was celebrated in 2014 in Stellenbosch.

 Career

 He started his acting career as a stand-up comedian on the South African stand-up comedy circuit.
 He continued to perform comedy between acting gigs for many years.
 Later he graduated with a degree in drama at the University of Kwazulu-Natal in 1996.
 He started acting through some theater productions such as Fat Pig and My Zinc Bed.
 At the end of the 1990s, he performed regularly with his own stage programs as a comedian in South Africa and at various comedy festivals. a. also in Great Britain and Ireland.
 In the further course of his career, Moss continued to work as a comedian.
 Since 2003 head of the comedy troupe 'Comedy All Stars Cape Town' in Cape Town.
 In 2010, he performed his own comedy program at the Stand Up Comedy Club in New York City.

-In 1998, he made television debut with the television serial Isidingo where he played the role 'Stewart Buller'.
+In 1998, he made his television debut with the television serial Isidingo where he played the role 'Stewart Buller'.
 He appeared in the series from 1999 to 2001 with huge popularity.
 Then he went to Cape Town, and worked as a television presenter for various television shows, including 2001 TV show City Life.
 In 2002, he became the presenter of the stunt show Fear Factor.
 In 2003, 2005 and 2007 he took over the moderation of the music and talent show 'Idols South Africa' in season 3.